fboes/formwerk/README.md

 3. `<formwerk-checkboxes />` enhances [`<input type="checkbox" />` & `<input type="radio" />`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input)
 4. `<formwerk-textarea />` enhances [`<textarea />`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea)

-All components have in common that any attributes attached will be attached to the `<input>` and/or `<select>` field inside of it.
-And then there are some extra attributes to make your live easier.
+All components have in common that any attributes attached will be attached to the `<input>`, `<select>` or `<textarea>` field inside of it.
+There are some additional attributes which will not be attached to the form field elements, but instead will make your live easier by attaching extra DOM structures around the form field element.

 ## Installation